Probing transport and slow relaxation in the mass-imbalanced Fermi-Hubbard model: Localized single-particle states

 \section{Localized single-particle states}

 In a first reference measurement, we characterize the single-particle physics originating from the harmonic confinement $\kappa > 0$ in our experiment.
-It gives rise to single-particle localized eigenstates at the edge of the trap, a phenomenon studied in Refs.~\cite{pezze:2004, ott:2004, orso:2004, rigol:2004, schulz:2016}.
-These Stark-localized states occur due to the finite gradient $\partial_i \hat{\mathcal{H}} = \kappa (i - i_0) \hat{n}_{i\alpha}$ between neighboring lattice sites~\cite{wannier:1962}.
-To experimentally probe this effect, we prepare a clean sample of non-interacting light atoms by employing a short resonant ``push'' pulse that removes all $\ket{g\uparrow}$ atoms.
+It gives rise to single-particle localized eigenstates at the edge of the trap, a phenomenon studied in Refs.~\cite{pezze:2004, ott:2004, orso:2004, rigol:2004, rey:2005, schulz:2016}.
+These Wannier-Stark-localized states occur because of the finite gradient $\partial_i \hat{\mathcal{H}} = \kappa (i - i_0) \hat{n}_{i\alpha}$ between neighboring lattice sites~\cite{wannier:1962}.
+To experimentally probe this effect, we prepare a clean sample of noninteracting light atoms by employing a short resonant ``push'' pulse that removes all $\ket{g\uparrow}$ atoms.
 Subsequently, we measure the response to a linear translation of the trap minimum as shown in Fig.~\subfigref{schematic}{b}.
-Here, the trap minimum is displaced by $\Delta x/d = i_1-i_0= 47(3)$ within time $90(5)\hbar/t_L$ and we consider variable $\kappa/t_L$ by adjusting the SDL depth in the range $0.69(3)$-$11.8(5)\Erec$.
+Here, the trap minimum is displaced by $\Delta x/d = i_1-i_0= 47(3)$ within time $90(5)\hbar/t_L$ and we consider variable $\kappa/t_L$ by adjusting the SDL depth in the range $0.69(3)$--$11.8(5)\Erec$.

 For all finite lattice depths, we observe a separation of the atoms into two clouds, one close to the initial trap minimum $i_0$ and one at the final trap minimum $i_1$, as visible in the insets of Fig.~\subfigref{non-int}{a}.